MiriamSchirmer/miriamschirmer.github.io/_pages/about.md

 About Me
 ------

-If I were to visit your city, you'd find me exploring a local bookshop for my next book club pick, then settling into a cozy coffee shop or joining a salsa or bachata social.
+If I were to visit your city, you'd find me exploring a local bookshop for my next book club pick, then settling into a cozy coffee shop, or joining a salsa or bachata social.

 I'm one of the deputy chairs at [Genocide Alert](https://www.genocide-alert.de/about/), a German human rights organization that advocates for the effective prevention and punishment of grave human rights violations such as genocide and crimes against humanity.